Famous Cigar Smokers

 Mobsters enjoy the finer things in life such as high-end alcohol, a lobster tail, and some delicious smokes from Cuba.
 A cigar Capone loved to enjoy, whether it was in or out of jail would be an authentic Cuban 1931 La Corona cigar.

-The King of hip-hop is an avid lover of the leaf.
+The King of hip-hop is another of the celebrities that smoke cigars, an avid lover of the leaf.
 He has been interviewed in Cigar Aficionado and appeared on its cover.
 He is, like most men on this list, a huge fan of Cubans including Ramon Allones and Montecristo.

 Yet Shawn Carter loves cigars so much he went out and developed his own line.
 Working with General Cigar, Jay produced the new Cohiba Commodore, a rich tasty medium to full-bodied smoke.